darkskyapp/translations/README.md

         ["starting-in", "very-light-rain", ["minutes", 15]]
     }

-The English test cases (`/test-cases/english.json`) may be used as an example and starting place.
-As noted above, you can verify your tests by running `./node_modules/.bin/mocha`.
+The English test cases (`/test-cases/en.json`) may be used as an example and starting place.
+As noted above, you can verify your tests by running `npm test`.
 Pull requests without a full suite of passing tests will not be accepted.
 Please make every effort to ensure that your tests provide as full code coverage as possible.

 General Considerations
 ----------------------